Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## GROUP BY regions
 Explanation:

 .
-This query calculates the total sales made in each region.
+This query below shows how to calculates the total sales made in each region.

 It joins the transactions table with the customers table, then groups the data by region.